-Energy technologies renewables, fossil fuels, and nuclear energy were USD 6,682 million, USD 489 million and USD 365 million, China respectively.
-All but a few U.S. to promote renewable energy, while conducting large scale advanced research in the field of renewable energy.
+Energy technologies receive government subsidies.
+In 2016, federal government energyspecific subsidies and support for renewables, fossil fuels, and nuclear energy were USD 6,682 million, USD 489 million and USD 365 million, respectively.
+All but a few U.S. States now have incentives in place to promote renewable energy, while more than a dozen have enacted new renewable energy laws in recent years.
+The government also support several organizations within the academic, federal, and commercial sectors, that are conducting large scale advanced research in the field of renewable energy.